Latest News, Updates, Tutorials and much more

 How to Check Website Cookies in Chrome and Firefox

-Are you curious about what cookies are running on your website (or another website)?
+Are you curious about what cookies are running on your website (or another website) or how to get cookies from browser?
 CookieScript’s Cookie Scanner s a popular cookie inspector tool.
 But, you can also perform a manual check using your favorite web browser.

 There are several reasons you would want to know what cookies are running on your website.
 For one, some website-building services install third-party cookies without your knowledge.
 Secondly, in order to know whether your website’s cookies are in compliance with GDPR, CCPA, ePR, LGPD, and other digital privacy laws, you should know what type of cookies are present.
 Read on to see how you can check for cookies on website browsers Chrome and Firefox.